Environmental history, 20th-century US social/political history

 Office Hours: TR 10:45-11:45

 Brian Allen Drake specializes in environmental history, a discipline which explores the intricate ways in which nature has affected human history and vice versa.
 His recent research focuses on the postwar American environmental movement, particularly its relationship to postwar politics and ideology.
 The University of Washington Press published his book, Loving Nature, Fearing the State: Environmentalism and Antigovernment Politics Before Reagan, in August 2013 in its Weyerhaeuser Environmental Series.
-He is currently editing a volume on the environmental history of the Civil War for the University of Georgia Press, to appear in 2014.
-Drake has published articles in Great Plains Quarterly, the Georgia Historical Quarterly, and Environmental History, many book reviews, and recently contributed a chapter to Barry Goldwater and the Remaking of the American Political Landscape, published by the University of Arizona Press.
+He is also the editor of The Blue, the Gray, and the Green: Toward an Environmental History of the Civil War, forthcoming from UGA Press in January 2015.
+Drake has published articles in Great Plains Quarterly, the Georgia Historical Quarterly, and Environmental History, many book reviews, and also contributed a chapter to Barry Goldwater and the Remaking of the American Political Landscape, published by the University of Arizona Press.
 In 2005 he received the Harry S. Truman Good Neighbor Award Foundation's Eddie Jacobson Scholarship to support his dissertation research.
 Prior to arriving at UGA, Drake taught for two years in the Humanities and Western Civilization program at the University of Kansas.
 He earned his B.A. in history at the University of Michigan in Ann Arbor, and his M.A. in U.S. history from the University of Georgia.